Sewing

 6. After you have sewn through all of the buttonholes, tie off the thread by making a few knots.
 Trim the excess thread.

-See also Make Your Own High-Low Skirt: A DIY Guide
+See also Sew Your Own Mittens: A Cozy DIY Project

 Sewing a Shank Button